Gov. Jay Inslee’s new PAC raises $112,000 as he ‘actively’ considers presidential run

 Inslee’s early PAC donations include support from longtime environmentalist donors, including Martha Wyckoff, a longtime board member with the Trust for Public Land, who gave the maximum allowed $5,000.
 Amazon’s general counsel, David Zapolsky, also gave $5,000.
 Travel guru Rick Steves donated $2,500.

-Vision PAC also reported paying three longtime Inslee campaign consultants for work.
+Vision PAC also reported paying three longtime Inslee campaign consultants for their work.
 Thursday’s FEC filing for Vision PAC covered the period between mid-October and Nov.
 26.

-While boosting his profile, the governor’s increasing out-of-state travel has strained the taxpayer-funded budget of his State Patrol security detail, which is seeking a $1.3 million budget over the next two years as it predicts Inslee’s trips to increase.
+While boosting his profile, the governor’s increasing out-of-state travel has strained the taxpayer-funded budget of his state patrol security detail, which is seeking a $1.3 million budget over the next two years as it predicts Inslee’s trips will increase.

 Those expenses have drawn criticism.
 Four Republican state representatives proposed legislation this week seeking to stop taxpayer funding for such political trips by setting up a new fund for private donations to cover security costs.